blockchaintp/sextant/docs/deployments/infosec/tfs-admin.md

 user@c03b78df5774:/mnt/tfs$
 ```

-The explorer lets you drilldown on individual volumes such as `vol002` and as
+The explorer lets you drill down on individual volumes such as `vol002` and, as
-you can see this lists the file `hello-world.txt` created in that session:
+you can see, this lists the file `hello-world.txt` created in that session:

 ![Sextant Deployment TFS™ on Sawtooth Settings
 Explorer](../../images/sextant-deployments-tfs-sawtooth-settings-explorer.png){.shadow}